Simon Evans (comedian): Career

 He has performed one-man shows at the Edinburgh Festival Fringe since 2000 and at the New Zealand Comedy Festival 2002, Cape Town Comedy Festival 2001 as well as in Hong Kong, Singapore, Shanghai, Beijing, Winnipeg and Dubai.
 In July 2004 he performed at the Just for Laughs festival in Montreal, and the following spring at the Aspen Comedy Festival in Colorado.
 Since July 2010 when he appeared alongside Emo Philips at Latitude Festival in Suffolk he has returned to Latitude on several occasions.

-In early 2010 Evans supported Lee Mack on his UK tour Going Out, and as a writer has made a long running contribution to Mack's BBC sitcom Not Going Out.
+In early 2010 Evans supported Lee Mack on his UK tour Going Out.
+As a writer, Evans has made a long-running contribution to Mack's BBC sitcom Not Going Out.

-He toured his showsFringe Magnet in 2010–11, Friendly Fire 2012–2013, then Leashed from August 2014.
+He toured his shows Fringe Magnet in 2010–11, Friendly Fire 2012–2013, then Leashed from August 2014.

 From 2017 to 2019 Evans toured his show Genius, which then became Genius 2.0.
 This was described in The Scotsman in a five star review by Kate Copstick as an "extraordinarily accomplished hour… a masterclass in socio-political comedy". and which also garnered several other four-star reviews.

-From 2019 to 2023, he toured his show Work of the Devil, in which he shared the revelation concerning his parentage, after significant interruptions from the Covid 19 lockdowns.
+From 2019 to 2023 he toured his show Work of the Devil, in which he shared the revelation concerning his parentage.
 From 2023 to 2025, Evans toured his show Have We Met?

+His show Staring at the Sun was touring in 2026.

 Evans had a BBC Radio 4 series Simon Evans Goes to Market, and numerous other radio and TV appearances.
 He has appeared twice on Live at the Apollo and was a weekly regular on Stand Up for the Week (Autumn 2013, Channel 4).
 TV appearances have also included Michael McIntyre's Comedy Roadshow in Sunderland (BBC One, 2010) and Edinburgh Comedy Fest Live (BBC Three, 2010).

 In early 2018, after an appearance on BBC Radio 4's The News Quiz, Evans was referred to by Rod Liddle in The Spectator as a right-wing comedian.
-Dominic Maxwell in The Times (26 March 2018) described Genius as an intelligent, reliably funny show that nods to everything from John Ruskin to PornHub to Ivan Turgenev's two-kilo brain' and notes that 'Evans has fun with the right and the left'.

-Evans has also appeared in a more serious vein, as a regular guest on current affairs TV shows (such as The Big Questions and Andrew Neil's This Week) as well as on radio, such as BBC Radio 5 Live's Afternoon Edition.
-He was also part of the comedians' team on University Challenge: The Professionals (BBC Two) – being beaten by eventual series winners the Ministry of Justice – and has won Celebrity Mastermind (BBC One): his specialist subject was Ernest Shackleton.
-Since 2021, he has been a regular host on Headliners, a nightly paper review on GB News.

 Evans is also a regular columnist for the British Internet magazine Spiked. and has also written for UnHerd, The Spectator, Quillette and The Daily Telegraph.